 Dr. Michaela Hynie studies social inclusion among new immigrants and seniors.
 She is the interim director of the Centre for Refugee Studies at York University’s Faculty of Health.
 In her work, she explores the challenges facing these vulnerable groups.
 And there are many such challenges.
 Mental health, transportation, language and mobility issues can keep people from the social groups they need.
 And Hynie has seen the fallout this can cause.

 “Various people can find themselves [socially isolated].
 But some circumstances can make people more vulnerable than others,” she says.
 “Things like having a limited knowledge of English or French can be isolating.
-People who have a lot of responsibility for providing care to other people in their household — that makes you less able to leave the house.
+People with responsibility for providing care to family members can be less able to leave the house.
 And there are challenges around transportation.
-If you don’t have access to a car in areas without good public transportation, you can’t get out to meet with people.”
+Without access to a car or good public transportation, you can’t get out to meet with people.”

 “Yes, it was important to get some exercise and learn how to cook but it was the social network that was built around these activities that was the best outcome for them,” says Hynie.
 “It made them feel better.”

 The participants, many of whom suffered from depression or conditions like schizophrenia, hadn’t just cooked and exercised.
 They had also benefited from making friends.

 Being sociable is good for you.
 It can reduce anxiety and depression and provide a lifeline when life gets tough.

 But its benefits go beyond psychological ones.
 According to the U.S. National Institute on Aging: “People who are lonely experience emotional pain.
 Losing a sense of connection and community can change the way a person sees the world.
 Emotional pain can activate the same stress responses in the body as physical pain.
 When this goes on for a long time, it can lead to chronic inflammation and reduced immunity.”